 Fares & Rules

 Fares & Rules are managed by the ATPCO and SITA.
-The Airline Tariff Publishing Company (ATPCO) is a privately held corporation by 15 major airlines.
+At the time of this writing, the Airline Tariff Publishing Company (ATPCO) is a privately held corporation by 15 major airlines.
 The company was founded in 1945 as a body within the Air Transport Association of America (ATA) to publish passenger tariffs (fares).
 It became an independent company 1965 and now more than 430 airlines across the globe use them to publish fares to GDS.

 The only competitor to ATPCO is SITA, founded by 11 airlines in 1949 to achieve shared infrastructure cost efficiency.
 Fast forward today, they work with more than 400 air transports industry members.